tingerrr/hydra/src/util/assert.typ

 /// Assert that `element` is an element creatd by one of the given `expected-funcs`.
 ///
+/// -> none
+#let element(
-/// - name (str): The name use for the value in the assertion message.
+  /// The name to use for the value in the assertion message.
+  ///
+  /// -> str
+  name,
-/// - element (any): The value to check for.
+  /// The value to check for.
+  ///
+  /// -> any
+  element,
-/// - message (str, auto): The assertion message to use.
+  /// The assertion message to use.
+  ///
+  /// -> str | auto
+  ..expected-funcs,
-/// - ..expected-funcs (type): The expected element functions of `element`.
+  /// The expected element functions of @cmd:element.element.
+  ///
+  /// -> type
+  message: auto,
-#let element(name, element, ..expected-funcs, message: auto) = {
+) = {
   let given-func = element.func()
   expected-funcs = expected-funcs.pos()
   let message = _core.or-default(check: auto, message, () => if expected-funcs.len() == 1 {